Claude Code Insights

 Hooks

-Auto-run shell commands at specific lifecycle events like after edits
+Auto-run shell commands at lifecycle events like after edits

 {